TaiAgno/taiagno/README.md

 reporting from Queenstown, New Zealand.

-I am currently working in a gamification project, using biofeedback in a video game.<br>Unity Engine, C# and whatnot - VERY EXCITing! 🚀
+I am currently working in a gamification project, using biofeedback in a video game.<br>Unity Engine, C# and whatnot - VERY EXCITING! 🚀

 life has been a roller coaster, for good and bad.<br>